JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Discussion

 \subsection{What PAH and line ratios reveal about CGCG\,007-025}

 PAH features at different wavelengths can be used to trace the predominant ionization state of the overall PAH population.
 The emission features at 6.2 \mm~and 7.7 \mm~are typically associated with ionized PAHs, while the feature at 11.3 \mm~is emitted by large, neutral PAHs.
 Consequently, the ratios between PAH features provide insight into the dominant PAH population and the ionizing mechanisms within a galaxy.
-For instance, several studies have reported thresholds in the 7.7/11.3 and 6.2/11.3 ratios, with SF-dominated regions typically showing 6.2/11.3 larger than 1, while environments exposed to harder radiation fields (e.g., AGN) display ratios below 0.3 \citep[e.g.,][]{ogle2010ApJ...724.1193O,garciabernete2022MNRAS.509.4256G,donnan2023MNRAS.519.3691D}.
+For instance, several studies have reported thresholds in the 7.7/11.3 and 6.2/11.3 ratios\footnote{In this manuscript, we avoid the use of the 7.7$\mu m$ feature due to the large variations in the continuum noise around this feature (see Figure \ref{fig:appendixpahs}).}, with SF-dominated regions typically showing 6.2/11.3 larger than 1, while environments exposed to harder radiation fields (e.g., AGN) display ratios below 0.3 \citep[e.g.,][]{smith2007ApJ...656..770S,ogle2010ApJ...724.1193O,garciabernete2022MNRAS.509.4256G,donnan2023MNRAS.519.3691D}.